kidlat2024/kidlatnews/content/news/2024/Typhoon Kristine Defeats Philippines in Landslide.md

 - Isabela
 kudlit: ‘single’ “double” eñe
 ---
-(Manila, Philippines) -- Despite initial hopeful expectations from Filipino spectators that the country would come out of this match with a vital draw, severe tropical storm Kristine's offensive prowess proved too irresistible and destroyed hapless Philippines in a devastating landslide win.
+(Manila, Philippines) -- Despite hopeful expectations from Filipino spectators that the Philippines would come out of this match with a vital draw, severe tropical storm Kristine's offensive combination of gale-force winds and torrential rain proved too devastating, resulting in a landslide win for the away team.

-The Philippines’ score against typhoons now stands at a depressing 0 Win, 4 Draws, 217 losses, with a total of 221 matches played since 1998 when [PAGASA](/tags/philippine-atmospheric-geophysical-and-astronomical-services-administration) first started recording scores.
+The Philippines’ score against typhoons now stands at a depressing 0 Win, 4 Draws, 217 losses, with a total of 221 matches played since 1998 when [PAGASA](/tags/philippine-atmospheric-geophysical-and-astronomical-services-administration) first started tabulating scores.

-Attracting little attention when it emerged in a low-pressure area in the [Philippine Sea](/tags/philippine-sea) west of Guam on October 19, [Typhoon Kristine](/tags/typhoon-kristine) first drew concern from  PAGASA when it entered the Philippines’ area of responsibility as a tropical depression two days later and challenged the island nation to a match.
+Attracting little attention when it emerged in a low-pressure area in the [Philippine Sea](/tags/philippine-sea) west of Guam on October 19, [Typhoon Kristine](/tags/typhoon-kristine) first drew concern from  PAGASA when it entered the Philippines’ area of responsibility as a tropical depression two days later to challenge the island nation to a match.

 [`Graphic: Severe tropical storm Kristine tore through the Philippine island of Luzon`](/images/severe-tropical-storm-kristine-trami.jpg)

-The Philippines’ defense relies heavily on its much vaunted [Sierra Madre](/tags/sierra-madre), a phalanx of mountains that runs north-south across its main island of Luzon protecting its eastern flanks, and its much publicized recent investments in flood-control measures backed by a budget of PHP182 billion in 2023 and PHP244 billion in 2024.
+Lacking any meaningful offensive power against typhoons, the Team Philippines’ defensive play relies heavily on its much vaunted [Sierra Madre](/tags/sierra-madre), a phalanx of mountains that runs north-south across its main island of Luzon protecting its eastern flanks, and its much publicized recent investments in flood-control measures backed by a budget of PHP182 billion in 2023 and PHP244 billion in 2024.

 However, aided by a warming Pacific Ocean caused by climate change, by October 23 Kristine had developed into a severe tropical cyclone which threatened the archipelago with fierce winds, powerful storm surges and record rainfall.

->After initial probing feints along Luzon's eastern coastal areas, Kristine finally broke through the lightly defended province of [Isabela](/tags/isabela) in northern Luzon, later overwhelming further resistance with its 110km/h winds and heavy rainfall bringing floods and destruction throughout the archipelago.
+>After initial probing feints along Luzon's eastern coastal areas, Kristine finally broke through the lightly defended province of [Isabela](/tags/isabela) in northern Luzon, later overwhelming further resistance with its furious winds and heavy rainfall bringing destruction and floods throughout the archipelago.

 Team Philippines’ manager [Bongbong Marcos](/tags/ferdinand-marcos-jr) cut a lonely figure when he admitted defeat early on the first hours of the match saying he felt "a little helpless" in the face of Kristine's unstoppable onslaught.

-By then, much of the Philippines’ defense have already capitulated, beaten down by furious winds and flooded by up to 3 meters of water in many places.
+By then, much of the Philippines’ defenses have already capitulated, beaten down by 110kmh winds and flooded by up to 3 meters of water in many places.

 [`Photo: Flooded rice fields in Naga, Camarines Sur`](/images/flooded-rice-fields-naga-camarines-sur.jpg)

-On the morning of October 24, Kristine finally left the defeated nation after a 24-hour rampage that left dozens dead, millions displaced and billions of pesos in damage.
+On the morning of October 24, Kristine and its entourage finally left the defeated nation after a 24-hour rampage that left dozens dead, millions displaced and billions of pesos in damage.

-The painful loss exposed yet again Team Philippines’ inadequacies.
+The painful loss exposed yet again Team Philippines’ inadequacies against its perennial adversaries.

-Despite its earlier promises to strengthen its defense, the promised flood-control measures seemed nowhere to be found, despite billions of pesos of allotted budgets.
-Continued deforestation not only in Sierra Madre but throughout the archipelago had also weakened the already fragile defenses against flooding.
+Despite earlier promises to strengthen its defense, the country's flood-control measures were nowhere to be found, despite billions of pesos allotted for their budget.
+Continued deforestation not only in Sierra Madre but throughout the archipelago had also weakened the already fragile defenses against rain and flooding.

-Pundits agree, however, that sacking the manager would probably change little in the long run, and that the team's problems are structural.
-But after another devastating loss--47th in a row--supporters have began to wonder when enough is enough.
+Pundits agree, however, that sacking the manager would probably change little in the long run, and that the team's problems are structural, requiring painful restructuring and decades-long investments in expensive defense and flood-control mechanisms.

+But after yet another devastating loss--47th in a row--supporters who are still drenched in rain have began to wonder when enough is enough.